ianmilliken/mpc/site/content/blog/why-do-businesses-fail.md

 title: Why do businesses fail?
 publishDate: '2018-06-18T09:04:51+10:00'
 author: Jordan
+seo:
+  meta_title: Why Do Businesses Fail? | Marketplace Strategy Solutions
+  meta_description: It's so easy to start a business these days but failure is still rife.
+So why do so many businesses fail when seemingly getting the word out there is at their fingertips?
+Let's look at some examples of large companies that didn't get it right.
 ---
 In many ways it's never been easier to start a business and run it profitably than it is right now - so why do we still see businesses failing in the marketplace?